-• Ensure that you are aware of location and the travel time, and account for any possible travel delays (e.g. weather, accidents, construction, rush hour)
+• For an in-person interview ensure that you are aware of the location and the travel time, and account for any possible travel delays (e.g. weather, accidents, construction, rush hour).
+For a virtual interview, be sure the technology being used for the interview is installed and working before your meeting.
+Test the internet connectivity, microphone and camera to ensure you will be able to proceed without a delay.